 As the last step, confirm the informations your provided and click on DONE.

 P.S: These are the steps during the time of writing.
 The information asked in the wizard might be updated in the future.

-Starting the Network#starting-the-network
+Starting the Network#

 To have an active blockchain network, we need peers to be added to the organization.
 IBM’s Blockchain service beautifully starts the process by asking you to Add Peers.
 This is the perfectly designed workflow.
 You need the enter the details of the peers and proceed to the next screen.

 Now you can see the peers with the status information and also the options to stop, restart or see the logs of each peer.

 The wizard then proceeds by asking to Create A Channel.
 This is a 3-step process that includes, 1.
 Entering the Channel Information 2.
 Inviting the users to join the Channel 3.
 Defining the policy for Channel access